LUCKY Dog! 10 Best Dog-Friendly Hikes in the East Bay

 Are your furry friends itching for a place to roam?
 Lucky for them, there are plenty of parks, rolling hills, and open spaces for dog-friendly hikes in the East Bay – and spots for you and Fido to relax with a drink or dish afterwards.

 In fact, the East Bay’s dog-friendly culture is renowned.
 Oakland, with its 16 dog parks, recently was named the seventh-best city for pooch parks among the nation’s 100 largest cities.

 Here’s our guide to some of the best dog-friendly trails, parks, and places in the East Bay:

-Briones Regional Park – This is where you might run into Abio Marketing Director Krista Loewen with Silas, her black labrador-boxer rescue, who adores the sprawling park near their home.
+Abio Marketing Director Krista Loewen’s black lab-boxer mix adores this sprawling park.
 Briones has more than 6,000 acres and five major access points in Concord, Lafayette, Martinez, Pleasant Hill, and Walnut Creek.
 It’s especially lovely in the spring, when wildflowers decorate the green hills.
 Check the park website for the entrance nearest you.

 A final note: Don’t be that person… Always double check park and trail signage to confirm whether you can drop the leash.
 There’s usually a good reason for leash laws, like the protection of native species, and citations can cost upwards of $100.
 Ouch.
 Also, don’t forget to scoop the poop!

 Are you looking for East Bay homes for sale with lots of yard for your BFFF (four-legged furry friend)?
 Contact Abio Properties’ expert real estate agents at at 888-400-ABIO (2246) or email@example.com and they’ll help you find your (and Spot’s) dream home.